 The oblivion and revival

-Mystery Set got on until the middle of the century.
+The Mystery Set progressed until the middle of the century.
 Van Cleef & Arpels enjoyed the triumph.
 However, after the 1950s, the fashion and tastes of collectors changed.
-As a result the invisible setting collided with three decades of oblivion, until the mid-80s — early 90s.
-The revival of interest was facilitated by the invention of the princess cut, which proved to be ideal for channel setting.
-Square-shaped diamonds were located side-by-side to each other, not allowing even a tiny distance between the girdles.
+As a result, the invisible setting collided with three decades of oblivion, until the mid-80s to the early 90s.
+The revival of interest was facilitated by the invention of the princess cut, which proved to be ideal for a channel setting.
+Square-shaped diamonds were located side-by-side, not allowing even a tiny distance between the girdles.

 A bad reputation